Solution to the puzzle Black and White.

 # add other outlines to the row

-for level in current_outline:
+for level_index in range(len(current_outline)):

-one_row[level_index] += ' ' + level
+one_row[level_index] += ' ' + current_outline[level_index]

 for level in one_row: